oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 Our client for this assignment is NAV IT Data og Innsikt.
 Data og Innsikt is a department within NAV IT.
 The department delivers the development of systems and operations of data storage, data processing, data access and analytics.

 ### Project background
-AI Lab is a department in NAV IT Data og Innsikt, functioning as NAV ITs internal knowledge hub in machine learning and data science.
+AI Lab is a team within NAV IT Data og Innsikt, functioning as NAV ITs internal knowledge hub in machine learning and data science.
 One of the areas the team currently is handling is data anonymization.
 This area presents problems in both the legal and ethical domain, because of its close connection to personal data.
 Data anonymization is a large field with many projects worldwide.
 There are well established models and algorithms for both anonymization and analytics of data.
 AI Lab is currently utilizing both internal and external tools for data anonymization.
 One such tool is ARX, which is widely regarded as top-class anonymization software.
 ARX is an open source (Apache License, Version 2.0)  project distributed as a GUI application and as a Java JAR library.
 It is prominently used by large organizations to anonymize health and patient data.

 ARX contains a large and powerful amount of functionality for data anonymization, but the interaction with said functionality is limited to either interaction with the GUI application or programmatically with the Java API provided by the JAR.
 Neither option is well suited to modern data science applications.
 Data science today is typically conducted within programming languages like Python and R. The data scientist develops scripts, notebooks and larger programs for extracting and analysing data.
 Early stage tasks typically include data cleaning and data transformation.
-Anonymisation may be viewed as such a data transformation task, but ARX currently does not integrate seamlessly into the typical Python/R-based data science workflow.
+Anonymization may be viewed as such a data transformation task, but ARX currently does not integrate seamlessly into the typical Python/R-based data science workflow.
-Moreover, while ARX provides functionality and flexibility for a skilled user, the front-end arguably requires knowledge of technical concepts and methods in anonymisation above and beyond that of the typical developer and which requires a non-trivial investment of time to learn and understand.
+Moreover, while ARX provides functionality and flexibility for a skilled user, the front-end arguably requires knowledge of technical concepts and methods in anonymization above and beyond that of the typical developer and which requires a non-trivial investment of time to learn and understand.

 The AI-lab has therefore requested the group to:
 - Provide access to ARX functionality from modern data science toolsets and workflows

-- Provide an extendable framework for making state-of-the-art anonymisation methods accessible to a wider audience in NAV IT by lowering the barriers to use.
+- Provide an extendable framework for making state-of-the-art anonymization methods accessible to a wider audience in NAV IT by lowering the barriers to use.

-### The Product - ARX as a Service
+### The solution - Anonymization as a Service
-ARX as a Service refers to the group of products that make up the ARX as a Service ecosystem.
-The center piece of this ecosystem is the micro service named ARXaaS.
-Addidtionally to ARXaaS there are two clients named PyARXaaS and WebARXaaS.
-These products provide Python and WEB usage of the service.
+Anonymization as a Service refers to the group of products that make up the Anonymization as a Service ecosystem.
+The center piece of this ecosystem is the micro service named ARXaaS or ARX as a Service.
+Additionally to ARXaaS there are two clients named PyARXaaS and WebARXaaS.
+These products provide integration with ARXaaS from Python context and as a Web application.

 #### Current situation